How to request and manage the authentication code you'll need to file company information online.

-Your code will be sent by post to your company’s registered office - if your company already has a code, a reminder will be sent.
+We’ll send your code by post to your company’s registered office.
+If your company already has a code, we’ll send a reminder.

-For security reasons the code can’t be sent by email or provided over the phone.
+For security reasons, we cannot send your authentication code by email or tell you over the phone.

-To file using third-party software you’ll need to set up an online filing account to get a presenter ID and presenter authentication code.
+To use third-party software, you’ll need to set up an online filing account to get a presenter ID and presenter authentication code.

-You can’t use your Government Gateway account to file information online with Companies House.
+You cannot use your Government Gateway account to send Companies House information online.

-You can change your code to something more memorable, but don’t make it easy to guess.
+You can change your code to something more memorable, but do not make it easy to guess.

-Tell anyone else who files online on behalf of your company (such as an accountant) that you're changing your code, or they won't be able to file.
+You must tell anyone else who files online for your company (such as an accountant) if you change your code, or they will not be able to file.

 Looking after your code

-You should treat your company’s authentication code with the same care you would your bank card PIN number.
-Anyone who knows your code has the ability to change your company’s details online.
+You should treat your company’s authentication code with the same care as your bank card PIN.
+Anyone who knows your code is able to change your company’s details online.

-- mix letters and numbers so your code isn’t easy to guess
+- mix letters and numbers so your code is not easy to guess

 - only share your code with someone you trust to file information for your company

-- if your code becomes known by someone not trusted then change it
+- change your code if it’s known by someone you do not trust

-- change your code if it’s known by someone no longer authorised to file information for your company (such as staff who’ve left your company or your previous accountant)
+- change your code if it’s known by someone who’s no longer authorised to file for your company (such as staff who’ve left your company, or your previous accountant)

 We'll never ask you what your authentication code is over the phone.

-If you’re contacted by someone asking for your code and claiming to be from Companies House, you should report it to us immediately.
+If you’re contacted by someone who asks for your code and claims to be from Companies House, you should report it to us immediately.